-The Chase Sapphire Reserve is pushing the envelope on what credit card customers can get from — and are willing to pay for — a super-premium rewards credit card, with an annual fee hike and a couple of trendy new perks.
+The Chase Sapphire Reserve® is pushing the envelope on what credit card customers can get from — and are willing to pay for — a super-premium rewards credit card, with an annual fee raise and a couple of trendy new perks.

-The Sapphire Reserve is one of the most popular — and pricey — credit cards on the market today.
-When it debuted in 2016, its $450 annual fee raised plenty of eyebrows, but it didn't stop the card from being so popular that Chase actually ran out of the original metal cards it issued to Sapphire Reserve cardholders.
+The Chase Sapphire Reserve® is one of the most popular — and pricey — credit cards on the market today.
+When it debuted in 2016, its $450 annual fee raised plenty of eyebrows, but it didn't stop the card from being so popular that Chase actually ran out of the original metal cards it issued to cardholders.

-A little more than three years into this experiment, Chase is once again rolling the dice, betting that Sapphire Reserve customers won't mind coughing up an additional $100 a year.
-Starting on January 12, 2020, new cardholders will pay an annual fee of $550, an increase that brings the Sapphire Reserve on par with the American Express Platinum card, the priciest offering in the travel rewards category.
+A little more than three years into this experiment, Chase is once again rolling the dice, betting that Chase Sapphire Reserve® customers won't mind coughing up an additional $100 a year.
+Starting on January 12, 2020, new cardholders will pay an annual fee of $550, an increase that brings the Chase card on par with the The Platinum Card® from American Express, the priciest offering in the travel rewards category.
 Existing customers will see the new annual fee show up on their cardholder anniversary as of this April.

-Chase is attempting to strike a balance here and appeal to cardholders' sense of value with a pair of new perks: Sapphire Reserve cardholders will get free membership in food delivery platform DoorDash's subscription “DashPass: service, which offers free delivery for orders over $12 and normally costs $9.99 a month.
+Chase is attempting to strike a balance here and appeal to cardholders' sense of value with a pair of new perks: Chase Sapphire Reserve® cardholders will get free membership in food delivery platform DoorDash's subscription DashPass, which offers free delivery for orders over $12 and normally costs $9.99 a month.
 Cardholders also get a statement credit of up to $60 a year towards DoorDash purchases this year and next year.
-We'll note that Chase stipulates the free DashPass is "for at least 12 months when the subscription is activated by 12/31/21,” but the fine print also notes that you'll be signed up for the service at the regular monthly price after that unless you choose to cancel.
+We'll note that Chase stipulates the free DashPass is "for at least 12 months when the subscription is activated by 12/31/24", but the fine print also notes that you'll be signed up for the service at the regular monthly price after that unless you choose to cancel.

 Does all this make up for — or add up to — another $100 a year?
-That's a question Chase Sapphire Reserve cardholders will have to calculate for themselves.
+That's a question Chase Sapphire Reserve® cardholders will have to calculate for themselves.
 But given how wrong the skeptics were that people would eagerly pay $450 for a credit card, we wouldn't count Chase out just yet.
-That said, both of the new perks are reliant on not-yet-profitable technology platforms that have seen their independent-contractor business model come under fire from California regulators this year.
-If the gig economy as we know it is radically reshaped by blue-state legislators, the value propositions and the feasibility of offering these perks could turn on a dime.